 Silent Aftermath …

-Unbeknowst to beginner historians, these historic battles beget a certain patina.
-A patina that obscures the real, morbid effects of the wars waged to vanquish evil.
+Unbeknownst to beginner historians, these historic battles beget a certain patina.
+A patina obscuring the mundane effects of the wars waged to vanquish evil.

-As a result of the war, many recruits came home afflicted with “shell shock” (later redefined as PTSD) and were uncomfortably trying to abide by their God-given roles as traditional fathers.
+As a result of the war, many recruits came home afflicted with “shell shock” (later redefined as PTSD).
+These men uncomfortably tried to abide by their God-given roles as traditional fathers.

 Because of what they had to do in the European theater and elsewhere, these soldiers weren’t able to stay rooted in the present.

-Many of these fathers were either absent or abusive towards their spouses and children.
-This left the effect of their sons and daughters becoming wayward.
+Many of these fathers were either absent or abusive toward their spouses and children.
+As a result, their sons and daughters became wayward.

-Many of these children would go on to abuse drugs and engage in polyamorous relationships during their developing years in the 1950’s and 60’s.
+Many of these children went on to abuse drugs and engage in polyamorous relationships during their developing years in the 1950’s and 60’s.

 More chaos would come and persist, for decades after the Nazi regime collapsed.

-Jim Morrison himself was the archetype of this Silent Generation who grew up after World War II.
+Jim Morrison himself was the archetype of this Silent Generation who grew up after the Second World War.

-He was a poster child for those longing for hedonistic escapes to compensate for their lack of parental guidance.
+He was the poster child for those seeking hedonistic escapes to compensate for their lack of parental guidance.

-Jim Morrison was an icon for those seeking to break free from the confines that keep us safe.
+Morrison was an icon for those seeking to break free from the confines that keep us safe.
 To break on through…to the other side.

 He found the proverbial Door and was all-too-seager to step through, leading to his premature demise.